History of Odisha: Guptas, Matharas and Sharabhapuriyas

 In c.
-313 BCE, a princess of Kalinga, Hemamala, is recorded to have fled the kingdom with a tooth of Buddha, a sacred relic, hidden in her hair and presented it to king Sirimeghavanna of Sri Lanka.
+313 CE, a princess of Kalinga, Hemamala, is recorded to have fled the kingdom with a tooth of Buddha, a sacred relic, hidden in her hair and presented it to king Sirimeghavanna of Sri Lanka.
 According to the legend, Khema took a tooth from the pyre of Buddha and later gave in to a king, Brahmadutta.
 He built a temple at a city called Dantapura.
 After several generations, during the reign the Guhasiva, the prince of Ujjain came to Dantapura to worhship the relic.
 He married the daughter of Guhasiva, Hemamala, and was later called Dantakumara (Prince Tooth).
 When a king attacked Kalinga, Dantakumara and Hemamala fled with the relic to protect it.

 Samudragupta (reign c.
 335 – c.
 375 CE) is presumed to have conquered the region, as in his Allahabad inscription, it has been mentioned that, he had conquered Mahêndra of Kôsala, Vyâghraraja of Mahâkantâra, Mantarâja of Kêrala, Mahêndra of Pishtapura, Svâmidatta of Kottûra on the hill, Damana of Êrandapalla, Vishnugôpa of Kâñchi, Nîlarâija of Avamukta, Hastivarman of Vengî, Ugrasêna of Palakka, Kubêra of Dêvarâshtra, Dhanamjaya of Kusthalapura, and others.
 Pishtapura (modern-day Pithapuram) is presumed to be the then capital of Kalinga.
 Mahakantara is presumed to be parts of western Odisha and Central India.
 Kottura is traced to modern day Ganjam district.

 In post-Samudragupta period, a new dynasty called Matharas arose in south Kalinga, they ruled from Pishtapura but also issued copper grants from Simhapura.
 Their kingdom was probably spread from Mahanadi to Godavari.

 Another dynasty of rulers arose in western Odisha during post-Gupta period, they are called Sharabhapuriya dynasty.
 Not much is known about this dynasty.
 Everything known about them, comes from the inscriptions on copper plates and coins.
 They may or may not have also been known as the Amararyakula dynasty.
 This dynasty is supposed to have started by one Sarabha, who may have been a feudal chief under the Guptas.
 They ruled over the modern-day region of Raipur, Bilaspur and Kalahandi.
 Their rule lasted from c.
 499 to about 700 CE.